 Route 2: Hyderabad to Goa via Belgaum

-Picturesque surroundings and scenic spots are the highlights of the trip from Hyderabad to Goa by road via Belgaum.
+Picturesque surroundings and scenic spots are the highlights of the Hyderabad to Goa route via Belgaum.
 Since this route is speckled with forts, caves, temples, monuments, waterfalls, and other wonderful stopover options, you will have a great time driving through it.
 You can even halt for the night at Gulbarga and explore the age-old ruins in Bagalkot before continuing your trip.

-Route: This route commences from Hyderabad and proceeds through Zaheerabad, Gulbarga, Bagalkot, Belgaum, Mollem, and then reaches Goa.
+Route: This route commences from Hyderabad and proceeds through Zaheerabad, Gulbarga, Bagalkot, Belgaum, Mollem to finally end in Goa.

 - Distance: 677 km (approx.)